gambitph/Titan-Framework/readme.txt

 4. Sample code on how to create admin pages and options

 == Changelog ==

+= 2.0 =
+* New: Added custom font in Theme Customizer
+* New: Added File Upload option
+* New: Added select_all in multicheck option
+* New: Added em in font size
+* Enhanced: Tabs color is changed, and the gap between tabs and panel is removed
+* Enhanced: Allow svg file in upload option
+* Fixed: Gallery option

 = 1.10 =
 * New: Added new options multicheck-post-types and select-post-types